Extreme Roofing Inc.

 • Licensed architects

-2. Provide access: The inspector needs access to your attic, exterior roof, and all openings
+2. Provide access to your attic, exterior roof, and all openings

-3. Inspector evaluates: Each of the seven categories is assessed and documented with photos
+3. Inspector evaluates each of the 7 categories and documents with photos

-5. Submit to insurer: Provide the completed form to your insurance company
+5. You submit the form to your insurance carrier

-Here is what specific roof improvements typically save Miami-Dade homeowners on annual insurance premiums:
+Here's what specific roof improvements actually save Miami-Dade homeowners on annual premiums in 2026:

 ImprovementTypical CostAnnual Premium SavingsPayback Period

-Scenario: Replacing a 17-Year-Old Shingle Roof with Standing Seam Metal
+ROI Example: Replacing a 17-Year-Old Shingle Roof With Metal

 - Home value: $500,000